-Star Swarm benchmark is now available on Steam
+Oxide releases Star Swarm benchmark on Steam.

 Some readers may recall that on January 16, Oxide Games released a tech demo that showed off over 10,000 ships on the screen at once.
 If you’ve been curious as to whether your system could handle the software, Oxide Games has released a benchmark that you can play around with on Steam.